metadatacenter/cedar-component-demo/cedar-cee-demo-angular-src/README.md

 # Installation

-All of the required dependencies, such as javascript libraries, images, and the latest version of the CEE Webcomponent are already packaged with this demo.
+All the required dependencies, such as javascript libraries, images, and the latest version of the CEE Webcomponent are already packaged with this demo.
 You can use this demo as a shell for your own Angular application or as a reference on how to embed and configure the CEE Webcomponent in your own Angular environment.

 ## Clone the repository